CV template for 15 year old

 - Stick to a paragraph length between 5-10 lines, giving an overview of your CV but enabling you to provide extra detail elsewhere

-- Don't blend into the crowd with overused phrases such as "I am a team player" or "I am hardworking" and instead be unique in your descriptions
+- Don't blend into the crowd with overused phrases such as "I am a team player" or "I am hardworking" and instead, highlight workplace skills which are relevant to the jobs you are applying for.

 What to include in your CV profile?